Mezzanine The Fine Wine Specialist

 The next thing you’ll want to do is print yourself a new wine list to include three pricing columns instead of two - now indicating 150ml, 250ml and 750ml/bottle pricing.
 The same goes for the Front of House POS system.

-Regarding pricing, a good rule of thumb is to price a 250ml glass at 1.5x the price of your 150ml (e.g. if you normally charge $12 for a 150ml glass of Pinot Grigio, then this would mean a 250ml glass would be priced at $18).
+Regarding pricing, a good rule of thumb is to price a 250ml glass at 1.5x the sell price of your 150ml (e.g. if you normally charge $12 for a 150ml glass of Pinot Grigio, then this would mean a 250ml glass would be priced at $18).
 It’s an easy calculation that typically results in a nice round number, while offering a slight value add to the consumer who is in fact receiving 1.67x more volume of wine than a 150ml glass.
 This difference delivers about a 10% value-add to the patron by opting for a larger glass.

 But wait… isn’t offering a saving counterintuitive to increasing total profit?